hoaraujerome/learnusefulwords/README.md

 # Learn Useful Words
-A vocabulary bank manager that helps you learning only useful words https://learnusefulwords.com/
+A vocabulary bank manager that helps you learning only useful words <br />
+https://learnusefulwords.com/

 ## Application Architecture